kszenes/kszenes.github.io/_posts/2024-10-21-Cheatsheet.md

 # (...)
 ```

-This format of documentation only lists the most common commands and doesn't overwhelm the user with every single available option and flag.
+The cheat sheet only lists the most common commands and doesn't overwhelm the user with every single available option and flag.
 For our example, the fifth line from the above excerpt of the `grep` cheat sheet tells us that the `-v` flag is what we are looking for.

 > Note that, while I mostly use `cht.sh` for quickly finding flags of CLI tools, this is only scratching the surface of what this resource has to offer.
-> For instance, it has an extensive interface for learning programming languages which can be quite useful.
+> For instance, it has an extensive interface for learning programming languages, which can be quite useful.
 > I encourage the interested reader to consult the `cht.sh` [documentation](https://github.com/chubin/cheat.sh?tab=readme-ov-file) for further use cases.

 # Combining it with `fzf`